California State Route 186: History

-A road south from the Ocean-to-Ocean Highway to the Mexican border just west of the Colorado River existed by 1917, and was paved between 1956 and 1965.
+A road south from the Ocean-to-Ocean Highway to the Mexican border just west of the Colorado River existed by 1917 and was paved between 1956 and 1965.
 The Andrade Port of Entry at the southern end of the highway was built in 1970.
 The current alignment of SR 186 was assigned in 1972 by the California State Legislature.

 There are two bridges along the alignment of SR 186.
-The first one to be constructed was a concrete slab bridge over the All-American Canal, with the structure opening in 1938.
-The bridge is 140.09 ft long, and is considered unable to sustain the traffic it was designed to handle.
+The first one to be constructed was a concrete slab bridge over the All-American Canal, which opened in 1938.
+The bridge is 140.09 ft long and is considered unable to sustain the traffic it was designed to handle.
 The second bridge is located at the interchange with I-8 in Araz Junction.
 This bridge, constructed in 1973 (a year after the route was assigned), is a 227.03 ft concrete box beam structure.
-This structure, unlike the other, is recorded to be in usable shape.
+This structure, unlike the other, is recorded as being in usable shape.